 If might be that you not only have to notify the authorities about your business's substantial environmental impact, but also need to apply for an all-in-one permit for physical aspects, for instance with regard to building.
 In that case you are required to submit both notification and licence application simultaneously.

+Is your company’s impact on the environment extensive?
 You will need an all-in-one permit for physical aspects.
-You can obtain this permit from your municipal or provincial authority through the service counter all-in-one permit for physical aspects (Omgevingsloket Online, OLO).
+You can obtain this permit from your municipal or provincial authority through the service counter all-in-one permit for physical aspects (Omgevingsloket Online, OLO, in Dutch).
 If your business is subject to the European Industrial Emissions Directive (successor to the IPPC Directive), you also need this permit.

 Changes to your permit

-You might need to apply for a modification of your permit when circumstances with regard to your company or your company's management have changed.
-If the environmental impact of your company stays within the limits set by the original permit, for this modification usually the normal procedure applies.
+Do circumstances with regard to your company or your company's management change?
+And do these changes affect the information in your All-in-one permit for Physical aspects?
+You need to apply for a modification of your permit.
+Does the environmental impact of your company stay within the limits set by the original permit?
+In general the normal procedure for this modification applies.
 This means you will receive a decision on your application within 8 weeks.

 Activities Decree online module

-The Activities Decree online module helps you in determining which rules apply to your company.
+The Activities Decree online module (Activiteitenbesluit Internet Module, AIM) helps you in determining which rules apply to your company.
 You can also submit the environmental management notification via AIM.
 Please note that this module is in Dutch only.
-For more information, contact your local municipal authority.
+For more information, contact your municipal authority (in Dutch).

 Industrial odour emission